swabbur/Clairvoyance/ReadMe.md

 ### Clairvoyance

-A simple Collaborative Filtering application written in Python.
+A simple pairing application written in Python.

 ### Instructions